Georgian Journal

 Georgian Journal was a Georgian weekly newspaper published by the Palitra Media Holding.
 It was one of the few newspapers in Georgia to be printed fully in English.
-As of December 29, 2015 the paper is no longer issued and has merged with Georgia Today.
+As of 29 December 2015 the paper is no longer issued and has merged with Georgia Today.
 Georgian Journal functions only as an online news agency via its website.
+It was the first english language newspaper in the country.

+History

+Georgian Journal was founded in 2007 in Tbilisi, Georgia as unfunded company.
+It was owned by Palitra Media House.